tytydraco/yessleep/out/The_Twilight_Amusement_Park_PART_1.md

 “The future.
 For everyone’s yap about it, all these people saying we should give a damn, it’s not real.
 It never was.
 It’s all in our heads.
 Remember in the past, when we *planned* to do a stake out, I don’t even know what we're doing now.
 Everyone’s got all these plans and at any moment it can just get taken?
 I don’t need that.
 Slaving away for some bullshit in ‘*the future*’ with no guarantee you’ll get there, and they call me a gambler.”

 “Come on, that’s just self-defeating.
-We’d be cavemen without that *bet*.”
+We’d be cavemen without that big *lie*.”

 “I never said lies were a bad thing.
 I dabble in them sometimes.
 But if you pick anyone off the street that puts their life into something and you ask them ‘was it all worth it?’
 How many people could say yes.
 How many people lived thinking they had a plan, when what they really had was a bet that blew their balls off.
 What makes you so certain that you’ll end up in that special group satisfied with what they’ve got.
 What makes *YOU* so special that all you do'll pay off when for so many, there’s just failure.
 See, I’d be able to answer that first question with no hesitation.
 Because every decision I make brings returns, everything I choose is without this lofty Tomorrowland fogging my brain.
 I enjoy the now, I enjoy what’s real.
 I don’t care for future plans.”